ahinkel/velma/README.md

 ## Future:

 I am hoping to collaborate on a version of this software that could be integrated with thermostats and apply machine learning to solve other problems.
-Please contact me if interested.
+Please contact me if interested!